amida-tech/blue-button-record/README.md

 ### getPartialSection(secName, ptKey, callback)

-Gets all entries in a section of Partial Health Record without any match information,
+Gets all entries in a section of Partial Health Record without any match information.
+The entries are identical to `getSection`](#getSection) in content.

 __Arguments__
 * `secName` - Section name.